David-VTUK/CKAD-StudyGuide/RevisionTopics/Part-2-Configuration.md

 ```

-And finally, configure a Pod to use this `Service Account`
+And finally, configure a Pod to use this `Service Account` as defined i the `spec` stanza.

 ```
 apiVersion: v1